andkorzh/RP2C02-7-/README.md

 # RP2C02-7-
 A highly clock-accurate FPGA clone of the NES 2C02(7) PPU, created on the basis of reverse engineering.

 This design has multiregional timings NTSC | PAL .
+Color output in RGB888 format.

 The output is in RGB.